What is the Muscular System?

 There are three kinds of muscle tissues namely cardiac, visceral and skeletal.

-To know more about Human Muscular system and its functions, visit Byju’s.
+To know more about the Human Muscular system and its functions, visit Byju’s.